coderefinery/IDEs/_episodes/01-introduction-to-dev-tools.md

 - \+ Supports various programming languages

 - \- steep learning curve
-- \- On needs to master keyboard shortcuts and CLI tools for using effectively
+- \- one needs to master keyboard shortcuts and CLI tools for using effectively

 ### Code Editor